juunas11/managedidentity-filesharing/README.md

 ## Setup instructions

-You'll need to have the .NET Core 3.1 SDK installed.
+You'll need to have the .NET 6 SDK installed.
-You can use any editor with the project, though I used Visual Studio 2019.
+You can use any editor with the project, though I used Visual Studio 2022.

 To enable sign-ins, you need to register an app in your Azure AD tenant.
 If you want to allow any account to sign in as originally intended,